pdfslick/pdfslick/apps/web/pages/docs/index.md

 }
 ```

-A complete example of using PDFSlick core package in a Vanilla JS app is available at ####LINKS
+Take a look at a complete example of using [PDFSlick core package in a Vanilla JS app](https://github.com/pdfslick/pdfslick/tree/main/apps/vanillajs/src).

 Going through the docs sections on React or SolidJS, as well as the examples there, might be also useful to learn more about the PDFSlick core.